Nayoung Kang

 Selected Exhibitions

-2025 Young Korean Artists 2025, National Museum of Modern and Contemporary Art, Gwacheon, South Korea
+2025 Young Korean Artists 2025, National Museum of Modern and Contemporary Art, Gwacheon

-2022 Suwon Cultural Heritage Night, group exhibition, Hwaseong Haenggung, Suwon, South Korea
+2022 Suwon Cultural Heritage Night, Hwaseong Haenggung, Suwon

-2022 The Raw, group exhibition, Incheon Art Platform building B exhibition hall, Incheon, South Korea
+2022 The Raw, Incheon Art Platform building B exhibition hall, Incheon

-2019 Darlings of the Underground, group exhibition organised and curated by Dateagle Art, Subsidiary Project, London
+2019 Darlings of the Underground, group exhibition organised and curated by Dateagle Art, Subsidiary Project, London, UK

-2018 Parlour Geometrique, group performance project, Chiswick House, London
+2018 Parlour Geometrique, group performance project, Chiswick House, London, UK

-Hypnogogic Holiday, group exhibition, Safehouse Gallery 2, London
+2018 Hypnogogic Holiday, Safehouse Gallery 2, London, UK

-2016 Parlour Arboretum, group performance project, Harcourt Arboretum, Oxford
+2016 Parlour Arboretum, group performance project, Harcourt Arboretum, Oxford, UK

-Show RCA; Graduate Exhibition, Royal College of Art, London
+2016 Show RCA; Graduate Exhibition, Royal College of Art, London, UK

 Residencies

-2023 Pureunjidae Changgjak Saemteo, Suwon Cultural Foundation, Suwon, South Korea
+2023 Pureunjidae Changgjak Saemteo, Suwon Cultural Foundation, Suwon

 2018 Mas els Igols, Barcelona, Aug-Oct